lambdaxymox/cglinalg/README.md

   As a consequence this library does not support most of the operations commonly used in modeling and simulation tasks.
 * In keeping with simplicity as one of the project goals, the underlying storage of all data types in this library are statically allocated arrays.
-This is advantagous in the low-dimensional case when the data types have small sizes, but this is a limitation in the higher-dimensional case where dynamic storage allocation of storage or using the heap may be desireable.
+This is advantageous in the low-dimensional case when the data types have small sizes, but this is a limitation in the higher-dimensional case where dynamic storage allocation of storage or using the heap may be desirable.

 ## Limitations On The Implementation
 The limitations on the implementation are addressed in the project roadmap.